-On average, issuers sought to issue 50.6% of the outstanding securities of the applicable class through the rights offering and actually issued 39% of the outstanding securities.
-The percentage of amounts raised from insiders was 48%.
-In addition, in 15 rights offerings, a stand-by commitment was provided in whole or in part by an insider or related party.
+On average, issuers sought to issue 51% of the outstanding securities of the applicable class through the rights offering and actually issued 40% of the outstanding securities.
+The percentage of amounts raised from insiders was 47%.
+In addition, of the 29 rights offerings that had a standby commitment, 24 were provided in whole or in part by an insider or related party.